-- 1. In the AM console, go to Realms > Realm Name > Services. - 2.
-Select Add a Service and choose Email Service from the list of available services. - 3.
+- 1. Log in to the AM console as the administrator. - 2.
+Navigate to Realms > Realm Name > Services. - 3.
+Select Add a Service and choose Email Service from the list of available services. - 4.
 Configure the Email Service: - a.
 In the Mail Server Host Name field, enter the hostname of the mail server.
 If you are using the Google SMTP server, you must also configure the Google Mail settings to enable access for less secure applications. - b.
 In the Mail Server Authentication Username field, enter the username to authenticate to the mail server.
 If you are testing on a Google account, you can enter a known Gmail address. - c.
 In the Mail Server Authentication Password field, enter the password corresponding to the username used to authenticate to the mail server. - d.
 In the Email From Address field, enter the email address from which to send the email notifications.
 For example, no-reply@example.com. - e.
 Select Create. - f.
 (Optional) Configure additional properties in the Email Service as needed.